September 1922

 Hopkinson (1988), pg 203

 Ten members of the anti-Treaty ASU commanded by Thomas Keating is surprised and captured by pro-Treaty forces at their base in Kilrossanty in the Comeragh Mountains.
 They hadn’t posted sentries.
-A month later another section of the ASU is captured near Kilmacthomas, Co.
-Waterford which greatly diminishes it as a fighting force.

 McCarthy (2015), pg 112

-Liam Lynch switches Sean Hyde from O/C Western Command to be Director of Intelligence while admitting that “Our Intelligence system is in great need of organization.”
+In early September, Liam Lynch switches Sean Hyde from O/C Western Command to be Director of Intelligence while admitting that “Our Intelligence system is in great need of organization.”
 Michael Kilroy is made O/C Western Command.
-Pa Murray is made O/C Britain.

-Hopkinson (1988), pg 130 & 212 & 254
+Hopkinson (1988), pg 130 & 212 & 254; McMahon (2008), pg 107

 An anti-Treaty volunteer, James Stephens (originally from Belleek), is taken from his lodgings in Gardiner Street, Dublin.
 He is taken out to the Naas Road where he is shot – he dies later that night in hospital.